Wyatt-Cox-student/SDEV265-Project/README.md

 work on getting images pulled from thegamesdb.net

 ## currently has
-static list not pulling from thegamesdb.net(work to get it replaced)( replacement in testing)
+static list not pulling from thegamesdb.net(work to get it replaced)(done ready to put in main code)

 search function (only searches by names right now)